LinuxAtDuke/Intro-to-MySQL/README.md

   * Fine-tuning of schema...
 	- referential integrity - data types consistent across linking fields (foreign keys)
-	- data types should be as prescriptive and compact as possible
+	- data types (https://dev.mysql.com/doc/refman/5.5/en/data-types.html) should be as prescriptive and compact as possible
 	- index creation should be done where needed, but not elsewhere
 	- index creation is always faster BEFORE data is loaded into the table
-	- verify that data is reasonably normalized (e.g., data generally de-duplicated)
+	- verify that data is "reasonably" normalized (e.g., data generally de-duplicated)

   * Some examples